 See my guide on how to use an Instant Pot.

-Instant Pot Pinto Beans are easy to make, and they are a versatile ingredient for quick, healthy meals.
-Learn how to cook pinto beans from dry in your Instant Pot, with cook times for both soaked and unsoaked beans.
+These Instant Pot Pinto Beans are flavorful and so easy to make!
+Learn how to cook dry pinto beans in your Instant Pot, with cook times for both unsoaked and soaked beans.

-Pinto beans cooked in an Instant Pot, served in a white bowl with jalapeno and cilantro garnish.
+Pinto beans served in a bowl with chopped onion, tomato, jalapeno and cilantro.

-This Instant Pot pinto beans recipe makes the best Mexican pinto beans.
-Like these stovetop pinto beans, the taste and texture of Instant Pot beans are so much better than canned beans.
-Really, there’s no comparison.
+The taste and texture of these Instant Pot beans are so much better than canned beans.
+Really, there’s no comparison!

 You don’t need to soak beans before cooking them in an Instant Pot.
 Unsoaked beans will cook evenly and fairly quickly in a pressure cooker.
 In my experience, unsoaked beans split apart less during pressure cooking.
 So if you forget to soak your dried beans or you just don’t want to soak them, you can still make delicious pinto beans in your Instant Pot.

-However, soaking beans for 8 to 12 hours before cooking may make them easier to digest.
+One reason why you may want to soak beans is that it may make them easier to digest.
 Soaking helps to remove some of the gas-causing sugars from the beans.
 Soaked beans will also cook faster.

-Ingredients for pinto beans recipe in an instant pot.
+Ingredients for instant pot pinto beans recipe with labels.

-5. Pressure cook on high pressure: 30 minutes for unsoaked beans or 15 minutes for soaked beans.
+Pressure cook at high pressure, 30 minutes for unsoaked beans and 15 minutes for soaked beans.
+Then let the pressure release naturally for 15 minutes before quick releasing any remaining pressure.

 No Soak Pinto Beans